IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * L4S support added.
-The L4S algoritm has many similarities with the DCTCP and Prague congestion control but has a few extra modifications to make it work well with peridic sources such as video.
+The L4S algoritm has many similarities with the DCTCP and Prague congestion control but has a few extra modifications to make it work well with periodic sources such as video.

 * The delay based congestion control is changed to implement a pseudo-L4S approach, this simplifies the delay based congestion control.